aerospike-community/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 When working with NoSQL databases like Aerospike where a record has unstructured data.
 Strongly typed languages like C\# add programming complexity by having to check the existences of “bin(s)” (i.e., columns) within a record and the fact that different records for the same bin can have different data type.

-Auto-Values (AValue) simplify the need to check, cast, or convert values between Aerospike data types and .Net datatypes.
+Auto-Values (AValue is the class) simplify the need to check, cast, or convert values between Aerospike data types and .Net datatypes.
 They provide a rich set of operations and seamlessly work with any type of data including collections and JSON.
-They provide protection against null reference exceptions, invliad cast exceptions, etc.
+They provide protection against null reference exceptions, invalid cast exceptions, etc.

 ## Example Set

-Below shows an Aerospike set where different records have varied number of bins and each bin in the record set can have varying data types (e.g., bin “BinA” can be a double, long, string, and a list).
+Below shows an Aerospike set where different records have varied number of bins and bins in the record set can have varying data types (e.g., bin “BinA” can be a double, long, string, or list in different records).

 ![A screenshot of a computer Description automatically generated](media/cc3b22a5ebb8f63863866f815bdf421b.png)